WesH0use/AWS_Developer_Notes/Development.md

 **If a deployment fails after one or more batches completed successfully, the completed batches run the new version of your application while any pending batches continue to run the old version.** You can identify the version running on the instances in your environment on the health page in the console.
 This page displays the deployment ID of the most recent deployment that was executed on each instance in your environment. **If you terminate instances from the failed deployment, Elastic Beanstalk replaces them with instances running the application version from the most recent successful deployment.**

+When creating configuration files for AWS Elastic Beanstalk which naming convention should you follow?

+**.ebextensions/<my_settings>.config**

+.ebextensions/<mysettings>.config : You can add AWS Elastic Beanstalk configuration files (.ebextensions) to your web application's source code to configure your environment and customize the AWS resources that it contains.
+Configuration files are YAML or JSON formatted documents with a .config file extension that you place in a folder named .ebextensions and deploy in your application source bundle.

 ## Policy Types

 **AWS Organizations Service Control Policy (SCP)**– Use an AWS Organizations Service Control Policy (SCP) to define the maximum permissions for account members of an organization or organizational unit (OU).
 SCPs limit permissions that identity-based policies or resource-based policies grant to entities (users or roles) within the account, but do not grant permissions.